DSaladinCH/al-object-helper/README.md

 So you can quickly access objects without searching for them for a long time.
 You can also jump to any Event Subscriber and implement any Event across all app Files with the integrated search.

+With the latest version it is possible to jump to definition within an AL file.
+This is a new feature and may still contain errors.
+Possibly there are also definitions which have not yet been implemented.
+Please report these in the Git Repository.

 ## Features

 * **Open Files** easy with a shortcut